eclipse/kapua/README.md

 * Copy the value of the field _tokenId_
 * Paste the value in the box labelled _api\_key_ at the top of the web page

-Swagger will automatically add the authentication token to each subsequent request done using the Swagger API.
+Swagger will automatically add the authentication token to each subsequent request done using the Swagger UI.
 You're ready to try executing the documented APIs.

 #### The Broker

 The broker container exposes an [Mqtt](http://mqtt.org/) end point at tcp://localhost:1883/.
-The broker can be accessed through either a plain Mqtt client like [Eclipse Paho](http://www.eclipse.org/paho/) for example, or an higher level client like [Eclipse Kura](http://www.eclipse.org/kura/).
+The broker can be accessed through either [Eclipse Kura](http://www.eclipse.org/kura/) or a plain Mqtt client like, for example, [Eclipse Paho](http://www.eclipse.org/paho/).

 In order for a client to establish an Mqtt connection with the broker, a client must provide a valid identity.
 The _kapua-sys_ account provides the user named _kapua-broker_ which has been pre-seeded and profiled for the purpose.